Sanaebadi97/Practical_Unit_Testing/README.md

 http://practicalunittesting.com
-Practical Unit Testing with JUnit and
+Practical Unit Testing with JUnit an
 Nowadays developers are ectetounit tests.
 Whple in theory, in practice writing high-quality unit tests can turn out to be a real challeng
 This book explains in detail  tt testveopular osou Java technologies: JUnit 5, TestNG, Mockito and A